Carols in the Domain: History

 The main sponsor is designated with naming rights.
 In 1989, the main sponsor was Esso.
 In 1996, the main sponsor was Pacific Power, however, because the government had split up the company, they could not fund the sponsorship, but the state government stepped in to sponsor the event, pledging over AUS$300,000.
 The event was televised for the first time to New Zealand on TVNZ and Southeast Asia on Australia Television.
 The Sydney Morning Herald also became a sponsor for the event.

 In 1997, the naming rights sponsor was RAMS Home Loans.
 In 2004, the event was called "The Good Guys Good Kid Carols in the Domain".
-In 2005, the naming rights were assumed to be The Good Guys again, but Woolworths acquired the naming rights and renamed the event to "Woolworths Carols in the Domain", and has retained the name since.
+In 2005, the naming rights were assumed to be The Good Guys again, but Woolworths acquired the naming rights and renamed the event to "Woolworths Carols in the Domain".
+The name remained unchanged until 2025, when The Salvation Army became the event's new naming rights sponsor.

 As a mark of respect, organisers of the 2014 Carols in the Domain considered cancelling the event because of the Martin Place siege which took place in Sydney earlier that week, but instead decided to hold it, on Saturday 20 December.
 The 2014 Carols attracted approximately 80,000 people, and also included a tribute to those killed during the siege.
-Mark Vincent opened the evening by singing You Raise Me Up in honour of the victims, and a minute silence was held.
+Mark Vincent opened the evening by singing "You Raise Me Up" in honour of the victims, and a minute silence was held.

-In December 2020 it was announced that the 2020 event would be held inside, at the Aware Theatre without any audience as a response to the COVID-19 pandemic, and then televised on Wednesday 23 December on Channel 7.
+In December 2020, it was announced that the 2020 event would be held inside at the Aware Theatre without any audience as a response to the COVID-19 pandemic, and then televised on Wednesday 23 December on Channel 7.

+In September 2023, it was announced that Southern Cross Austereo's Hit Network had become the official radio partner of the Carols.

 Charity

 Carols in the Domain supports both The Salvation Army and The Salvation Army OASIS Youth Support Network through the sale of candle bags during the performance.
-Oasis seeks to assist homeless youths aged between 16–24 in the inner city of Sydney with emergency housing, case management and training.
+Oasis seeks to assist homeless youths aged between 16 and 24 in the inner city of Sydney with emergency housing, case management and training.

-List of past events
+List of events

 All events have included a visit by Santa Claus, and music from local orchestras and choirs.